 - Debt ratios: debt ratios can be more rigid on Jumbo loans than on Conforming loans.

 - Credit scores: credit score requirements are higher on Jumbo loans than on Conforming loans.

-There are numerous Jumbo mortgage guidelines that can be different, too many to list in a blog.
-Getting a mortgage is not a cookie cutter, simple process; it is even more complicated on a Jumbo mortgage loan.
+There are numerous Jumbo mortgage guidelines that can be different.
+There are too many to list in a blog.
+Getting a mortgage is not a cookie cutter, simple process.
+It is even more complicated on a Jumbo mortgage loan.
 Do your homework accordingly.
-As I said before always talk to a very experienced loan officer to navigate all of the variables in the mortgage industry.
+Always talk to a very experienced loan officer to navigate all of the variables in the mortgage industry.